danownsthisspace/clojure-starter-todo-cli/README.md

 ## Installation

-Clone the Repo and cd into the dir
+Clone the Repo and cd into the clojure-starter-todo-cli directory

     lein run